boojack/tiny-undo-editor/README.md

 # Tiny Undo Editor

-Just a simple demo for using [tiny-undo](https://www.npmjs.com/package/tiny-undo) in vue.
+Just a simple demo made with vue for using [tiny-undo](https://www.npmjs.com/package/tiny-undo).